modularcode/modular-admin-html/README.md

 }
 ```

 The final result of page context is compination of both ways.
 Moreover, different depth level _context.js files are extending each other and then are extended with YAML headers data.
-In our case we have ```src/_context.js``` file, where main website properties are defined and YAML headers in ```*-page.hbs``` files.
+For simplicity we use only **YAML** headers.

 #### Layouts (*-layout.hbs)